cortexrd/Knack-Toolkit-Library/README.md

 -   Using reserved keywords to trigger special behavior.
 [See list](#list-of-all-keywords).
 -   User filters to save your filters to named buttons
--   Bulk Operations: Edit and Delete
+-   Bulk Operations: Edit, Copy and Delete
 -   Form data persistence that saves as you type, and will load back your data if a page is reloaded after a submit failure or power outage
 -   Dropdown selector improvements
 -   Numeric pre-validation